Authentication

 Different types of authenticators have different configuration item requirements.
 For more information, you may refer to the Configuration chapter.

-Configure with HTTP API
+Configure Authentication via HTTP API

 Compared with the configuration file, the HTTP API is more convenient to use and supports runtime updates, which can automatically synchronize configuration changes to the entire cluster.